Zilliqa/dev-portal-old/docs/basics-zil-nodes.md

 ## Seed nodes

 Seed nodes (also referred to as archival nodes) are essentially lookup nodes, except they do not directly dispatch transactions to the shards and DS committee.
 They are used mainly for serving JSON-RPC requests, including creating new transactions.
 Transactions are regularly bundled by seed nodes and forwarded to lookups for eventual dispatch to the shards and DS committee.

+## Staked Seed nodes

+Staked seed nodes are a variant of seed nodes, Staked seed node are run by staking partners and are expected to serve JSON-RPC request to community.
+In return of the service, staked seed node are regularly rewarded with $ZIL as part of staking rewards.
+Rewards are determined based on the performance of the staked seed node.
+For more information about staked seed node, please refer to [Zilliqa improvement proposal #3](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-3.md).